masa-finance/docs/docs/use-cases/soul-names.md

 **Using custom soulbound domain names you can**

 - Create a custom domain name for your community members as a unique way to showcase community affinity.
-For example, if you run a corgi community, you can issue custom “.corgi” domain names through Masa.
+For example, if you run a corgi community, you can issue custom `.corgi` domain names through Masa.
 - Create a custom domain name that represents a smart contract object within a metaverse game.
 An object might be a plot of land that is represented by a smart contract.
 Using a Soulname to create a naming convention for land plots enables easy customization of in-game object naming.

 ## Whats next